Page Reviewed / Updated - Apr. 2015

 CDAS is a Medicaid program (Medicaid in Maine is more commonly referred to as MaineCare).
 Under the CDAS program, consumers are empowered to select, hire, train and manage their own care providers instead of having the state administrators select caregivers on their behalf.
 This consumer directed model of care is also referred to as participant direction, self-direction and cash and counseling.
 To avoid confusion it is worth mentioning that these services are also referred to as personal care attendant (PCA) services, or simply attendant services.

-It is the intentional of this program to help individuals remain living in their homes and communities by providing care services in those environment instead of requiring individuals to move into a nursing home residence.
+It is the intention of this program to help individuals remain living in their homes and communities by providing care services in those environments instead of requiring individuals to move into a nursing home residence.
 As mentioned previously, consumers are able to select their own personal care providers, certain family members are among those who are eligible to be paid caregivers.
-Parents and spouses cannot be hired however the adult children (of aging parents) can become paid caregivers provided they are not also the legal guardian of the parent.
+Parents and spouses cannot be hired however the adult children (of aging parents) can become paid caregivers provided they are not also the legal representative of the parent.

 To be eligible for the MaineCare CDAS program, participants must be at least 18 years of age and have a permanent and verifiable disability that limits their ability to care for themselves and manage their activities of daily living.
 Individuals cannot reside in a hospital, nursing home, intermediate care facility or other private, non-medical, residential care facility.
 They also cannot concurrently be receiving care services from other MaineCare programs in which personal care is offered.
 Finally, they must be financially eligible for MaineCare which consider the applicant's income, assets and asset transfers.